-- Inventory of the current energy system in terms of genera (building)l structure, demand typology, and installed renewable capacity
+It provides an inventory of the current energy system in terms of general (building) structure, demand typology, and installed renewable capacity

-- Assessment of renewable energy potentials for PV, Wind, Biomass
+It evaluates renewable energy potentials for PV, wind, and biomass

-The EPOS system merges and transforms data and outputs actionable insights for energy planning.
-For a selected region data is collected via API queries.
-The data comes from EO services, statistical datasets and geodata from mapping services like OSM.
-Then the data is preprocessed and combined into a harmonised database.
-Now the cleaned and harmonised data is used in energy models to calculate the needed energy data such as wind power potentials, buildings energy demands and specific unit costs.
-The results can be assessed via a web UI and further used to perform more detailed energy planning.
-Which is supported within the EPOS platform.
+The EPOS system merges and transforms data and outputs into actionable insights for energy planning.
+For a selected region, geodata is collected from EO services, statistical datasets, and from mapping services like Open Street Map (OSM).
+Everything is preprocessed and combined into a harmonised database, which can be used in energy models to calculate energy indicators such as wind power potentials, buildings energy demands and specific unit costs.
+The EPOS platform supports the assessment of results via a web interface which can be further used to perform more detailed energy planning.

 Space Added Value

-By using and combining different space assets the analysis of renewable energy potentials can be done globally and within minutes.
+By using and combining different sets of Earth observation imagery, the analysis of renewable energy potentials can be done globally and within minutes.
 The same goes for an inventory of the energy system, which can then be refined by user input.
 EPOS is applicable globally and comes out of the box with the data needed to get going.
-EPOS uses and combines: CORINE, ERA5, CORDEX as well as SPOT and Pleiades from the copernicus contributing missions.
-Climate data (ERA5 and CORDEX) and landcover data (CORINE) are used to spatially evaluate the feasibility and yield of different types of renewable energy technology.
-Visual datasets like SPOT and Pleiades are used to detect buildings, PV systems or solar thermal collectors.
+EPOS uses and combines: CORINE, ERA5 as well as SPOT and Pleiades from the Copernicus contributing missions.
+Climate data (ERA5) and land cover data (CORINE) are used to spatially evaluate the feasibility and yield of different renewable energy technologies.
+Visual datasets like SPOT and Pleiades are used to detect buildings, photovoltaics (PV) systems or solar thermal collectors.